skip to main content

 Chief Sustainability Officer

-Originally from Bogotá Colombia, Pilar is the first Latina promoted to Cargill’s executive team.
-She has a Bachelor’s degree in Economics from the Universidad de Los Andes and a Master’s degree in Business Administration from the University of Michigan Ross School of Business.
+Originally from Bogotá, Colombia, Pilar is the first Latina to serve on Cargill’s Executive Team.
+She has a bachelor’s degree in economics from Bogotá’s Universidad de Los Andes and a Master of Business Administration from the University of Michigan Ross School of Business.

 Contact Worldwide